 Field-hunting tip

-Look in oxidized zones of sulfide deposits country — that is the host setting where amarantite typically forms.
+Look in oxidized zones of sulfide deposits country, the host setting where amarantite typically forms.
 If you start seeing fibroferrite, copiapite, hohmannite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, subparallel aggregates, drusy coatings habit, so train your eye for that shape before scanning the outcrop.